International

 Share

-Consider rebalancing portfolios: U.S. versus non-U.S. stocks.
+Consider rebalancing portfolios: U.S. stocks versus non-U.S. stocks.

 Sector strategy

-Investment downturn
+Investment decline

 • iShares Russell 1000 Value ETF (IWD)